 - Disturbed sediment from high demand or burst pipes or water mains

 - A faulty network valve or water meter.

-If the brown tap water is coming from your cold taps, you’ll need to determine whether the problem is with your pipes, or with the mains pipes outside your property.
+If the brown tap water is coming from your cold taps, you’ll need to determine whether the problem is with your or the mains pipes outside your property.
 A clear sign of a problem with your pipes – probably rusting – is that the dirty tap water will clear up after running the tap for a while.

-First: we don’t recommend you start glugging away at obviously dirty drinking water simply to test it.
+First: we don’t recommend you start glugging away at obviously dirty drinking water to test it.
 But if you have noticed your water tasting ‘off’, what you’re tasting is probably rust from your pipes.
 This rusting can also cause low water pressure.

-5. Have you waited?
+5. Have You Waited?